Muhammad Sani: Invasion of Manipur

 In 1606, the Taraf king was approached by the Manipuri prince Shanongba for aid in an invasion against his brother, the reigning monarch Khagemba.
 1000 Muslim soldiers were dispatched under Sani's command, in addition to several other military leaders, including his younger brothers Shah Kusum, Sheikh Juned and Kourif Sheikh.

-The army invaded Manipur in conjunction with troops from the Kingdom of Kachar, who Shanongba had also allied with.
+The army invaded Manipur in conjunction with troops from the Kachari ruler Pratap Narayan, who Shanongba had also allied with.
 They entered the region of Khoupom, with the Taraf soldiers establishing a base on the banks of the Sarel Yangoi River while the Kachari remained on the upper hills.
 However, upon observing the arriving Manipuri army, the Kachari became intimidated by their military arsenal and retreated during the night, returning to their homeland without informing the Muslims.
 The latter subsequently chose to engage with the Manipuri alone and in the ensuing battle at Toubul (in present-day Bishnupur district), successfully defeated them.
 This prompted Khagemba to approach Sani diplomatically, sending his courtier Nongshamei to negotiate a mutual withdrawal of troops.
 However, upon Sani's agreement, the Manipuri force surrounded the now-unarmed Taraf troops and forced them to surrender on pain of death.